proofzero/rollupid/docs/troubleshooting/faq.md

 You can get support from the team by joining our [Discord](https://discord.gg/rollupid) or documenting any issues at our [Github](https://github.com/proofzero/rollupid/issues).

-## When can will email authentication be supported?
+## When will email authentication be supported?

 We take user privacy very seriously.
-Email login requires more investment then third-party and wallet login services.
+Email login requires more investment than third-party and wallet login services.
 You can track the work on this [here](https://github.com/proofzero/rollupid/milestone/6).

 ## When will WebAuthn be supported?